Kexine/gp20-alessiapacca/assignment4/README.md

-* Several examples of the distortion visualizations.
+* Several examples of the distortion visualizations.<br>
+For the distorsion measure I tried several approaches, as described in the course's slides.
+At the end I used the energies as the distorsion measures.<br><br>
-Let's see the distorsions with the same model showed before. <br>
+Let's see the results with the same model showed before. <br>
 Let's start from the shape `cat.off`.<br>
 We can visualize the distorsion with angle preservation for the uniform laplacian: <br>
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment4/results/cat1_distA.png) <br><br>